BA Fashion

 Introducing BA Fashion

-Our dynamic and award-winning fashion programme puts emphasis on your personal creative freedom and design innovation.
+Our dynamic and award-winning fashion programme emphasises your personal creative freedom and design innovation.

-We believe that the only way to create the fashion innovators of the future is to concurrently:
+We believe that the only way to create the fashion innovators of the future is to:

 Upon graduation, we want to ensure that you have the best chance of employment and career development.
 We cultivate designers with a broad range of abilities.
-Capable of addressing all sectors of the fashion design community, our students are:
+Our students are capable of being in all parts of the fashion design community and are:

 Social responsibility